Distributed Consensus of Heterogeneous Multi-Agent Systems Based on Feedforward Control: Abstract

 \section{Abstract}

-This paper studies the consensus problem of heterogeneous multi-agent systems by the feedforward control and linear quadratic (LQ) optimal control theory.
-Different from the existing consensus control algorithms, which require to design an additional distributed observer for estimating the leader's information and to solve a set of regulator equations.
-In this paper, by designing a distributed feedforward controller, a non-standard neighbor error system is transformed into a standard linear system, and then an optimal consensus controller is designed by minimizing a combined state error with neighbour agents.
-The proposed optimal controller is obtained by solving Riccati equations, and it is shown that the corresponding cost function under the proposed distributed controllers is asymptotically optimal.
-The proposed consensus algorithm can be directly applicable to solve the consensus problem of homogeneous systems.
-Simulation example indicates the effectiveness of the proposed scheme and a much faster convergence speed than the existing algorithm.
+This paper studies the consensus problem of heterogeneous multi-agent systems by linear quadratic (LQ) optimal control theory.
+Different from the existing consensus control for heterogeneous systems where a reference generator requires to be designed, which leads to a more complex design than that of the homogeneous case.
+This paper develops a distributed asymptotically optimal consensus controller by designing a novel kind of observer and feedforward controller.
+The proposed controller is obtained by solving Riccati equations, and it is a unified design framework to address the consensus problem for heterogeneous and homogeneous systems.
+Moreover, the convergence speed under the proposed distributed asymptotically optimal controller is proved to be faster than those of traditional methods.
+Simulation example further verifies the effectiveness of the proposed scheme and a much faster convergence speed than the existing algorithms.